anticol/scinspector/README.md

   This script is one of the result of my bachelor thesis - Analyzing most common programming mistakes of C/C++ students<br>

-  For more information about controlling mistakes and this script read thesis (link)<br>
+  For more information about controlling mistakes and this script read thesis (https://is.muni.cz/th/433826/fi_b/)<br>

   INSTALATION